 The Company's non-employee directors who are not affiliated with the Advisor or the Company are compensated with an annual fee, of which 25% is made in the form of an annual grant of restricted stock based on the most recent transaction price.
 The restricted stock generally vests one year from the date of grant, which, in connection with the directors' first annual grant, is January 23, 2019.
-The Company accrued approximately \$17,000 and \$45,000 of expense for the three and nine months ended September 30, 2018, respectively, in connection with restricted stock portion of director compensation, which is included in Accounts payable, accrued expenses and other liabilities on the Consolidated Balance Sheets.
+The Company accrued approximately \$11,000 of expense in connection with restricted stock portion of director compensation, which is included in accounts payable, accrued expenses and other liabilities on the Consolidated Balance Sheets.